garrandall/popular-music-data/tracks/get-me-justin-bieber-kehlani.md

 Oh, you don't compare, don't fit in with 'em, do you get me?
 Judgin' by the way you open up, you get me
-Ooh, out of this world, hands on, baby, now you send me Lookin' at the way we're blendin' in, you get me
+Oh, out of this world, hands on, baby, now you send me Lookin' at the way we're blendin' in, you get me

 Ha-ha-how you get me